-Founded in 1983 by part-time instructors Ken Kiphart and Rod Hahn, the Motorcycle Safety Program began by conducting, on average, one class a month.
-In the intervening decades, the program has instructed tens of thousands of riders in Southern Nevada and has grown tremendously.
-In 2013, our full-time Specialist, Roger Fox, and our 20 part-time instructors ran 236 classes for 2355 students.
-Our curriculum has been designed by the Motorcycle Safety Foundation; our instructors are certified by the Motorcycle Safety Foundation and are licensed by the State of Nevada.
+Founded in 1983 by Ken Kiphart and Rod Hahn, the Motorcycle Safety Program began by conducting, on average, one class a month.
+Under the direction of dedicated Program Managers Ken Kiphart, Roger Fox and currently Laurie Sanders the program has instructed tens of thousands of riders in Southern Nevada.
+Our curriculum has been designed by the Motorcycle Safety Foundation; and CSN has an outstanding group of experienced Rider Coaches to help you achieve your dream of riding or improving your riding experience.
+All Rider Coaches at CSN are certified by the Motorcycle Safety Foundation and are licensed by the State of Nevada.

 Basic Rider Course I

 Are you a new or returning rider without a motorcycle?
 Then this is the course for you.
 In the BRC I you'll learn the fundamentals and develop your physical and mental capabilities to become a safer and more responsible motorcyclist.
 The class consists of a 5-hour e course where you will be introduced to concepts to assist you to manage risk and become a rider of good character.
 The e course must be completed before the first day of riding.
 During the on-cycle portion Rider Coaches will assist you to improve your braking, swerving and cornering skills.
 After successfully completing the course, you will receive a completion card.
 The Nevada Department of Motor Vehicles (DMV) accepts this card as a license testing waiver, so you can obtain your motorcycle endorsement.